-- Tend to have smaller chutes needing fruit and veggies to be cut into small pieces; and you sometimes need to give them a good shove.
+- Tend to have smaller chutes needing fruit and veggies cut into small pieces; and you sometimes need to give them a good shove.

 To find out, we sent samples of carrot juice, orange juice and green juice from all the juicers – nine slow and six fast juicers to a lab to be analysed for minerals (calcium, iron, magnesium).
 We also had the Vitamin C measured straight after juicing in the CHOICE labs.
 Our analysis suggests there's generally no type of juicer that fares better or worse for this, so we no longer test for this.
-Results can vary depending on factors such as seasonality; vitamin C deteriorates quickly so orange juice needs to be drunk straight after juicing.
-See our juicer reviews for results.
+Results can vary depending on factors such as seasonality, for instance.

 Fiona Mair, home economist from CHOICE's test kitchen, assessed apple juice in our latest round of testing after five minutes, 24 hours and 48 hours for colour, texture, consistency, and taste, to see which juicer type produced the more palatable juice after a couple of days.